-These are the world’s longest straight lines
+The world’s longest straight line connects Portugal to China

 - What links a small town in Portugal and a huge port city in China?

-- The answer may surprise even inhabitants of both places: the world's longest straight line over land
+- The answer may surprise even the inhabitants of both places: the world's longest straight line over land.

-- That line and its maritime equivalent were determined not by exploration but by calculation
+- That line and its maritime equivalent were determined not by exploration but by calculation.

 What connects the Chinese port of Quanzhou with Sagres, a tiny parish in southern Portugal?
 No, it’s not the New Silk Route, the Sino-European rail link inaugurated in 2017 (1).
 The answer is so arcane that it will surprise most inhabitants of either place: they are the extreme points of the world’s longest straight line over land (2).

 Following the course of that line would require directional rectitude of the highest degree.
-Travellers would have to forgo the relative comfort of well-worn roads and mountain passes and traverse daunting peaks and inhospitable deserts – not to mention innumerable private houses and public buildings.
+Travelers would have to forgo the relative comfort of well-worn roads and mountain passes and traverse daunting peaks and inhospitable deserts – not to mention innumerable private houses and public buildings.

 Suggested route

-Note: This article was first published on Big Think in January 2019.
-It was updated in January 2023.